-mutually exclusive.
+15. The revised Guidelines therefore use a different grouping of indicators by using the FDES hierarchical structure of components, subcomponents and topics.
+Using the FDES themes helps to link the production of indicators and underlying statistics with this internationally agreed framework.
+Furthermore, the grouping is (with some exceptions) mutually exclusive.
 Important policy domains such as climate change are mentioned as cross-cutting (meaning they require indicators, statistics and other data from several domains), but are not considered as a separate topic in FDES.
 The revised Guidelines also benefit from the core set of climate change-related indicators adopted by the Conference of European Statisticians, hereinafter referred to as the "CES climate indicators".

-- 15. This approach also allows the organization of the indicators and underlying statistics and data in the hierarchical structure of FDES, which is according to components, subcomponents and topics. - 16.
-Applying the structure of FDES results in renaming indicator groups, splitting indicator groups and moving some indicators to other groups as shown in table 1.
+16. This approach also allows the organization of the indicators and underlying statistics and data in the hierarchical structure of FDES, which is according to components, subcomponents and topics.

+17. Applying the structure of FDES results in renaming indicator groups, splitting indicator groups and moving some indicators to other groups as shown in table 2 below.